-The walk over inspection comprised geological/geomorphological field mapping and observation of structures/conditions within the study area to assess topography, slopes and existing structures.
+The walk over inspection comprised geological/geomorphological field mapping and observation of structures/conditions within and adjacent to the site to assess topography, slopes and existing structures.
 The inspection was restricted to observations made from the ground surface of the site or adjacent, accessible land.
 Photographs of relevant observations were taken for inclusion in the report and to allow the creation of a photographic record to be made prior to commencement of construction works within the site.